thexavier666/simple_startpage/README.md

 ![Peek](sample.gif)

-This is my attempt at creating a simple, lightweight and javascript-free startpage.
+This is my attempt at creating a simple, lightweight and javascript-free startpage after checking our [r/startpages][3].

-I deliberately didn't put a custom search bar because the default search bar suits me more.

-## Installation

 1. Clone/download repository in anyplace.
 I placed it on my Raspberry Pi, thus the startpage can be accessed by multiple devices.